Sin-when/Recommander-System/README.md

 #### Algorithm 3: Exclude Movies Seen by Both Members
 - Objective: Recommend movies that neither member of the couple has seen before.

+## Conclusion and Results

+Our model that recommends movies for couples is acceptable because, for two users, I obtained these movies:

+    1. Movie 1: Blood, Guts, Bullets and Octane (1998)
+    2. Movie 2: Muppet Christmas Carol, The (1992)
+    3. Movie 3: Other Sister, The (1999)
+    4. Movie 4: Police Academy 5: Assignment: Miami Beach (1988)
+    5. Movie 5: Tommy Boy (1995)
+    6. Movie 6: Disclosure (1994)
+    7. Movie 7: Autopsy (Macchie Solari) (1975)
+    8. Movie 8: Rescuers, The (1977)
+    9. Movie 9: Angela's Ashes (1999)
+    10. Movie 10: Down Periscope (1996)

+Upon examining them, they seem to have some similarities.
+Nevertheless, I'm unsure if using the Funk SVD algorithm was the best solution.
+In fact, my algorithm is mostly based on the ratings and not really on Users informations and Movies informations (that is why I have not used the dataset IMDb which was only helping to add features to the movies).
+Perhaps I would have obtained more interesting results with a different recommender system algorithm.